Ciao-Project/ciao-project.github.io/ciao/index.md

 machines.
 Installing ciao on a real cluster is relatively painless and is performed using a custom tool called ciao-deploy.
 For more information see [Deploying ciao on a real cluster](ciao-deploy.html).

+## Using ciao

+Ciao clusters can be manipulated and inspected using the [ciao command line tool](ciao.html).
+This tool can be used to build, deploy and manage cloud applications on a ciao cluster.

+Ciao also includes a tool called [kubicle](kubicle.html) that can be used to deploy a Kubernetes cluster on top of an existing ciao cluster.